kghose/Chhobi/Readme.md

 BUGS TO FIX
 ===========
-1. Photo import (not detecting new folders)
+1. [DONE] Photo import (not detecting new folders)
-1. Directory filters to prevent loading of .meta files
+1. [DONE] Directory filters to prevent loading of .meta files
 1. [DONE] Preview image portrait orientation proper size. -> Turned out to be interesting because the photo could need to be rotated AND the preview frame could be portrait or landscape sized.